You’ve been asked to preach, maybe for the very first time and perhaps you don’t feel quite ready to be thrown into the spotlight.

 As you start your journey of learning how to preach, I want to point you in the right direction, so here are 3 resources to get you started:

-3) Get the best training.
-With Preaching Rocket Core Coaching you learn from the best preachers of our time.
+With top preaching coaching you learn from the best preachers of our time.